 1985: Kary Banks Mullis, an American biochemist, made improvements to the polymerase chain reaction (PCR), making it possible to generate thousands and possibly millions of copies of a specific DNA sequence.

 1985: Sir Alec John Jeffreys, a British geneticist, developed the techniques for DNA fingerprinting and profiling that forensic departments now use worldwide.
 These techniques also resolve problems not relating to crime, such as paternity disputes.

 1987: The U.S. Food and Drug Administration (FDA) approved the first statin, lovastatin (Mevacor).
-Statins can reduce LDL cholesterol levels by up to 60 percent, reducing the risk of heart disease and stroke.
+Statins can reduce LDL cholesterol levels by up to

 1998: James Alexander Thomson, an American developmental biologist, derived the first human embryonic stem cell line.
 He later found a way to create stem cells from human skin cells.

 2000: Scientists completed the draft Human Genome Project (HGP).
 The project involves collaborators from around the world.

 - determine the sequence of chemical base pairs that make up DNA

 - identify and map all 20,000–30,000 or so genes of the human genome